 Day 7.
 Nan – Bo Kluea - Phayao (334 km.)

-After breakfast, we leave Nan riding through winding mountainous roads via the famous and motorcycle paradise road R1081 the Bo Kluea.
+After breakfast, we leave Nan riding through winding mountainous roads via the famous motorcycle paradise road R1081 the Bo Kluea.
 Here we will visit the Bo Kluea salt wells.
 Then we continue through Doi Phu Kha National Park to Chiang Klang where we will have lunch in a local restaurant.
-Ride the exhilarating, mountainous highway No. 1148 to Nan, ranked in the Top 10 as one of the most fun biking roads to be found anywhere in the world.
+Ride the exhilarating, mountainous road R1148 to Chiang Kham, ranked in the Top 10 as one of the most fun biking roads to be found anywhere in the world.
 120 kilometers of up and down curves through the impressive mountains providing you with pure riding pleasure.
 Then we cruise along the highway R1021 through farming areas to Phayao.
 Discover Kwan Phayao Lake, which is one of the biggest lakes in Thailand.
 It covers an area of 12,831 rai (21 km²) at an elevation of 380 m.
 The lake has a mean depth of 2 m.
 Forty-eight species of fish are recorded for the lake, most dominant are the artificially introduced Nile Tilapia and the Climbing Perch.
 The lake was created in 1939 to improve irrigation in the area.
 It was added to the list of 61 most important wetlands on the 1st of August 2000.
 There are currently plans to restore the ancient temple Wat Tilok Aram dating back to the end of the 15th century, which was submerged during the construction of the lake.
-The town of Phayao at the southeast corner of the lake.
+The town of Phayao is at the southeast corner of the lake.
 Then we arrive and relax at the charming accommodation.

 Day 8.
 Phayao - Sirikit Dam - Uttaradit (331 km.)

 After breakfast, leaving unseen Phayao.
 Ride first south a bit on the main highway and use later the back roads via Mae Yom National Park.
 Later ride again fantastic motorcycle dream roads and enjoy the breathtaking scenery of Khun Sathan National Park.
 Lunch is served in the middle of nowhere with a million-dollar view at a local restaurant.
 Highlight this day will be, of course, crossing the Sirikit lake.
 We take the motorbikes on a wooden ferry across the Sirikit dam reservoir.
 Sirikit dam is the largest earth dam in Thailand.
-It´s used for irrigation, fisheries, flood control, and as well as hydro-electric power generation.
+It´s used for irrigation, fisheries, flood control, and as well as hydroelectric power generation.
 Then we continue on the highway passing through rice fields until we reach charming Uttaradit.
 It is a small city near Lampang and a few kilometers away from Denchai.
-Very few tourists come here to visit the area, but Uttaradit city and its surroundings worth coming.
-If you want to see authentic Thailand, the one not many tourists see, you definitely have to come here.
+Very few tourists come here to visit the area, but Uttaradit city and its surroundings are worth coming to.
+If you want to see authentic Thailand, the one not many tourists see, you have to come here.
 Later you enjoy the beautiful accommodation with a swimming pool.

 Day 9.
 Uttaridit – Sukhothai (89 km.)